 First of all, it reduces waste.
 We are all bound to have leftover stale bread that no one will eat at some time or other, so instead of throwing it out we can turn it into breadcrumbs.

 You can control the texture of your breadcrumbs.
-Whether you are using an electric blender (that’s suitable for making breadcrumbs) or an ordinary grater you can produce fine or coarser breadcrumbs.
+Whether you are using a food processor or an ordinary grater you can produce fine or coarser breadcrumbs.

 There are no additives, flavouring, stabilizers etc (other than what’s been used in the bread) in homemade breadcrumbs.
 You can combine them with spices or herbs but you don’t have to.

-I use an ordinary grater because I actually rather enjoy grating the bread by hand.
-You can probably save a bit of time if you use a blender that’s suitable for making breadcrumbs.
+I use an ordinary grater because I actually rather enjoy grating the bread by hand!
+You can probably save time if you use a food processor that’s suitable for making breadcrumbs.